Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 Added by Timothy Martell on January 26, 2016 at 10:00am — No Comments

 In the world of digital advertising, there are three primary components: targeting, messaging, and landing pages.
 So much emphasis is put on targeting such as PPC keywords or display ad placement.
 After that, the focus is often placed on the landing page, particularly with the debate over whether to point…Continue

 There have been several studies in the automotive industry that have conclusively answered this question with hard data and compelling reasons why it is the way it is.
-Unfortunately, these "conclusive" studies often point in opposite directions and always seem to be conducted by companies that lean in…Continue
+Unfortunately, these "conclusive" studies often point in opposite directions and always seem to be conducted by companies that lean in one direction or the other.

 It’s no secret I have never been a huge fan of PPC or Google Adwords.
 Don’t get me wrong, I feel they have their place but what I have typically struggled with is the lack of transparency in this area of digital marketing.
 Dealerships have blindly set budgets not even knowing the fees being…Continue